-The district will not provide a mental health care service to a student except as permitted by law.
+The district will not provide a mental health care service to a student or conduct a medical screening of a student as part of the district's intervention procedures except as permitted by law.

-The district has established procedures for providing a parent with a recommendation for an intervention for a student with early warning signs of mental health concerns or substance abuse or who has been identified as at risk of attempting suicide.
-The school counselor will notify the student's parent within a reasonable amount of time after he/she learns that a student has displayed early warning signs and a possible need for intervention and provide information about available counseling options.
+The district has established procedures for recommending to a parent an intervention for a student with early warning signs of mental health concerns, substance abuse, or suicide risk.
+The district's mental health liaison will notify the student's parent within a reasonable amount of time after the liaison learns that a student has displayed early warning signs and provide information about available counseling options.